abrakjamson/ExcelLLM/README.md

 # Installation
 You must have either a locally hosted language model compatible with OpenAI's chat completions, or a paid OpenAI API Key.
 The easiest way to host your own language model is with [LM Studio](https://lmstudio.ai/).
 For basic text manipulation, 7B models like Mistral usually do well but sometimes don't follow instructions.
 ## Option 1
 Download the Excel workbook, clicking past all the warnings about macro-enabled workbooks (see the Warnings above).
-It includes the VBA and sample usage in three worksheets
+You'll also have to open the file properties from explorer to make it Unblocked.
+The workbook includes the VBA and sample usage in three worksheets, and you can bring in your data.

 ## Option 2
 1. Download AI.bas and JSON.bas.